pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

   - because "we should trust the XYZ authors to do the right thing"
   - difficult to answer basic questions like "what can a source distribution file be named" because the standard says one thing while the tools do something else because "the author prefers that"
   - implemented and publicized as features in tools, despite not being something that is "accepted"
+  - absolutely ignored by tool authors "because it's not a priority"
 - duplicated effort because multiple tools are competing
 - users are confused about what to use, what is deprecated, what is the "right" way to do things etc and there is no authoritative answer
 - say that PEPs are not documentation but, also, go read this PEP for the details on how this feature works because that's the only place we wrote it.